whage/thesis/thesis.md

 **? what errors are NOT type errors?**

 # The history of type systems
-The first type systems appeared in the 1950s, when the desiners of the Fortran language wanted to make numerical computations more efficient by distinguishing between integer-valued arithmetic expressions and real-valued ones.
+The first type systems appeared in the 1950s, when the designers of the Fortran language wanted to make numerical computations more efficient by distinguishing between integer-valued arithmetic expressions and real-valued ones.
 This allowed the compiler to generate the appropriate machine instruction making the program more efficient.